 - 6 breakfasts

-- 2 dinners in Evisa on days 3 and 4
+- 3 dinners: one in Calacuccia on day 2 and two in Evisa on days 3 and 4

 - Luggage transfers on all walking days (1 piece up to 15kg per person)